erikedin/Behavior.jl/docs/TUTORIAL.md

 Finally, the `@test` macro is used here to ensure that `runspec` returns true, which it does when all tests pass.
 If any tests fail, then `runspec` returns false, and the `@test` macro records a failure, so that Julia knows it failed.
-Without the `@test` macro here, `ExecutableSpecifications` will still run all tests, and display them, but the standard Julia testrunner will not know that any tests failed.
+Without the `@test` macro here, `Behavior` will still run all tests, and display them, but the standard Julia testrunner will not know that any tests failed.

 To run the tests, enter the package mode for the `CoffeeMachine` package, and run the `test` command.